lauringlab/CodonShuffle/README.md

 1. Download files and folders
 2. Install dependencies by running the install_dependencies.py script
 3. Run the python file (CodonShuffle.py)
-3. Select sequence file (input_file.fas)
+4. Select sequence file (input_file.fas)
-4. Select a single permutation script to use (3n, dn23, dn31, dn231)
+5. Select a single permutation script to use (3n, dn23, dn31, dn231)
-5. Select desired number of permuted sequences
+6. Select desired number of permuted sequences
-6. Select the genomic feature to be evaluated
+7. Select the genomic feature to be evaluated
-7. Output graphs with the analysis

 * CodonShuffle.py